 - Strong interest and/or meaningful experience in working with issues of diversity, inclusiveness, and social identities

 - Demonstrated commitment to UWG’s vision, mission and core values

-For more information, contact PSAC advisors, Dr. Xavier Whitaker, Dean of Students (firstname.lastname@example.org) or Dr. Yves-Rose Porcena, Senior Diversity Officer (email@example.com)
+For more information, contact PSAC advisors, Dr. Xavier Whitaker, Dean of Students (firstname.lastname@example.org) or Dr. Yves-Rose Porcena, Chief Diversity Officer (email@example.com)